Overview

 Prevention

-• Talk to your doctor about cancer screening.
-Colorectal cancer screening reduces the risk of cancer by identifying precancerous polyps in the colon and rectum that could develop into cancer.
-Ask your doctor when you should begin screening.
-Most medical organizations recommend starting screening around age 45, or earlier if you have risk factors for colorectal cancer.
+Colorectal cancer screening reduces the risk of cancer by finding precancerous polyps in the colon and rectum that could turn into cancer.
+Ask your healthcare professional about when you should begin screening.
+Most medical organizations recommend starting screening around age 45.
+You may be screened earlier if you have risk factors for colorectal cancer.

-Several screening options exist — each with its own benefits and drawbacks.
-Talk about your options with your doctor, and together you can decide which tests are appropriate for you.
+Several screening options exist.
+Talk about your options with your healthcare professional.
+Together you can decide which tests are right for you.

 Living with rectal cancer?